3 Ways to Pay For Unexpected Expenses

 At some point, most of us are likely to encounter an unexpected event in our lives—loss of job, unplanned illness, or a flooded basement—all of which will likely require you to shell out cash you weren't planning to spend.

-Unfortunately that unexpected expense could be crippling for many Americans; one study found that 40% of Americans can't cover a $400 emergency expense.
+Unfortunately that unexpected expense could be crippling for many Americans; one study found that over 1 in 5 Americans have no emergency savings.
 If this is you, you are not alone!

 So when the unexpected strikes, what are some options to help pay for it?